CloudBase Resources Migration Guide

 tcb fn code download login ./functions/login

-For detailed instructions, refer to CLI/Cloud Function Code Management
+For detailed instructions, please refer to CLI/Cloud Function Code Management

 2. Deploy Cloud Function Code